imjchiang/project-1/README.md

 ```
 - Manny different circles that overlapped were used for hitboxes that would be close to the actual shape.
 - This uses the distance formula in order to ensure that the bullets (circular) are not overlapping with the ballon (an object composed of many circular hitboxes)

-### Be aware...
-MVP needs to be done on Wednesday.